Major Mitchell's Cockatoo

 Habits and Lifestyle

-A Major Mitchell’s cockatoo breeding pair tends to have a territory of around two kilometers and will prevent other pairs from breeding in its area.
-Aside from in the breeding season, these birds keep in contact with other pairs and non-breeding birds in groups and at night will occupy communal roosts.
-Flocks can number 10 to 50.
+Major Mitchell’s cockatoos are social birds.
+Outside of the breeding season, they spend time in groups and at night will occupy communal roosts.
+Flocks can number 10 to 50 individuals.
 They often can be seen in the company of other cockatoo species such as galahs and little corellas.
+During the breeding season, each mated pair has a territory and prevents other pairs from breeding in its area.
 Major Mitchell’s cockatoos are diurnal birds.
 During the day they can be found down on the ground or up in trees, where they often forage for seeds.
 They are weak fliers and have a characteristic slow, labored flight at a low altitude.
 They will often fly for a short distance and rest before continuing their flight.
 They are a mainly sedentary species but will carry out local migrations seeking food.
+Major Mitchell’s cockatoos makes a repeated quavering 'creek-ery-cree' while flying.
+Their alarm call is the same noise, rapidly repeated, which results in a continuous screech.

 Seasonal behavior